Best Things to Do in Cork, Ireland with Kids

 Blarney Castle, home to the Blarney Stone, is one of the region's biggest tourism draws.
 Photo by Dahlia E. Akhaine

-When most people think of Ireland, their minds drift to the lively streets of Dublin or the rugged beauty of the west coast and its Cliffs of Mohr.
+When most people think of Ireland, their minds drift to the lively streets of Dublin or the rugged beauty of the west coast and its Cliffs of Moher.
 But during my visit to the Emerald Isle, we decided to drive around the country, and in doing so we discovered a different gem: Cork!
 The second-largest city in Ireland, Cork rests on the River Lee and combines traditional Irish culture with urban sophistication.

 Nestled near the southern coast, Cork and its namesake county offer a blend of history and adventure, a wealth of ancient castles and a seafaring past rich with tales, including two of the most ill-fated cruises that ever sailed.
 You don’t need a lot of time to uncover the magic of Cork — a three-day stay is ideal.
 Here’s how to spend an unforgettable 72 hours exploring the area.